 You will be able to indicate your interest in a collaborative specialization as part of the online application.
 You'll be required to submit a separate application directly to your chosen collaborative specialization.
 Consult the collaborative specialization's website for application instructions and deadlines.

 Applicants from universities outside Canada where English is not the primary language of instruction must provide results of an English language proficiency examination as part of their application.
-Tests must have been taken within the last 24 months at the time of submission of their application.
+Tests must have been taken within the last 24 months at the time of submission of the application.
 See the School of Graduate Studies website for more information.

 No, completion of the Graduate Record Examination is not required.
 GRE scores will not be considered as part of your application.